iBManu/Aether/README.md

 ## EN | English
 ### What is Aether?

-**Aether** is a program that simulates galaxies, systems, constellations and star systems in a procedural way.
+**Aether** is a program that simulates galaxies, star charts with constellations and star systems with planets in a procedural way.

 It arose from the interest I feel towards the universe and the great possibilities that procedural generation offers.